Pennyw0rth/NetExec-Wiki/smb-protocol/enumeration/enumerate-active-windows-sessions.md

 # Enumerate active Windows sessions

-When connecting on a Windows server via GUI interface (local connection or RDP) a windows session will be created.
+When connecting to a Windows server via GUI interface (local connection or RDP) a windows session will be created.
 These session can be listed using the following option

 ```bash
 nxc smb 192.168.1.0/24 -u UserNAme -p 'PASSWORDHERE' --qwinsta